Port of Helsinki : The Gateway to Finland

 Jack SalterCameron LawrenceRyan Gray

-Jack Salter - Head of Editorial Cameron Lawrence - Project Manager Ryan Gray - Senior Head of Projects
+Jack Salter - Head of Editorial Cameron Lawrence - Project Manager Ryan Gray - Projects Director

 With passenger and cargo traffic recovering at the Port of Helsinki, CEO Ville Haapasaari outlines plans for port infrastructure developments and carbon neutrality.